-A deserted landscape, reminiscent of some abandoned shelter, an immense makeshift dormitory whose unmade beds alone bear the imprint of human life, of man's passage, this Outworld, as if latent, flickering in its sandy gangue, is nonetheless populated by dogs.
-Petrified too, but with obsidian eyes, they have a strange presence despite their sandy bodies.
-Inspired by the recumbent figures of kings and lords accompanied by their dogs for eternity in their tomb-mausoleums, "they are the guardians of sleep, the guardians of our nights and our insomnia" and, like the dog of the passage in Egyptian mythology, lead us on the path to eternity and guide us in our wanderings, along our earthly journey, "eyes wide open on the dark night".
+A deserted landscape, reminiscent of some abandoned shelter, an immense makeshift dormitory where only the unmade beds bear the imprint of human life, of human passage, this Otherworld, as if latent, flickering in its sandy matrix, is nonetheless populated by dogs.
+Petrified as well, but endowed with eyes carved from obsidian, they possess a strange presence despite their sandy bodies.
+Inspired by the recumbent effigies of kings and great lords accompanied by their dogs for eternity in their tomb-mausoleums, "they are the guardians of sleep, the guardians of our nights and our insomnia," and, like the dog of the passage in Egyptian mythology, lead us on the path to eternity and guide us in our wanderings, along our earthly journey, "with eyes wide open to the black night."

-Another guide, not sculpted but staged, by Théo Mercier: the child, whom he calls "the child of the times", and who wanders among the ruins during the performances that bring his landscape to life: crossing the nights without ever closing his eyes, he is, like the dog, our guide, but also our healer and comforter, a kind of guardian angel for migrants and beggars, healing wounds and filling gaps, doctor of bodies and souls...
+Another guide, not sculpted but staged this time, by Théo Mercier: the child, the one he calls "the child of time", whom he makes wander among the ruins during the performances giving life to his landscape: crossing the nights without ever closing his eyes, he is, like the dog, our guide, but also our healer and comforter, a kind of guardian angel of migrants and beggars, healing wounds and filling gaps, a doctor of bodies and souls…

-Like a mirage ready to vanish in the unstable sands, the evanescent landscape sculpted by Théo Mercier becomes a crossing, a crossing of time and emptiness, expressing the salutary precariousness of existence through the fragility and instability of a material and the forms, doomed to disappear, to which it has given form: Sand is "the material of metamorphosis, of mutation par excellence", a malleable material opening up the whole field of possibilities, the breeding ground of dreams...
-And here we enter his cathedral.
+Like a mirage about to vanish into the unstable sands, the evanescent landscape sculpted by Théo Mercier thus becomes a crossing, a crossing of time and void, saying, through the fragility and instability of a material and forms, destined to disappear, to which he has given form, the salutary precariousness of existence: "material of metamorphosis, of mutation par excellence", malleable matter opening up the whole field of possibilities, sand is the soil of dreams… And here we enter his cathedral.

 Théo Mercier, OUTREMONDE, The Sleeping Chapter – Conciergerie de Paris